pratikguragain10/Asynchronous-JS-Technical-Paper/Asynchronous JS Technical Paper.md

 ## 15. What happens when an Error gets thrown inside .then when there is a .catch ?

+- If an error is thrown inside `.then`, it immediately skips the remaining `.then` blocks and goes to the nearest `.catch` handler.

 - Code Example

     ``` javascript